threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

-    - User can login easily by adding his mnemonic, then click on 'activate' button.
+    - User can login easily by adding his mnemonic, then click on 'login' button.
     - If user don't have an account, click on 'DON"T HAVE ACCOUNT?
 CREATE ONE' button to create an account and mnemonic will be generated automatically, then user can add or generate SSH Keys.
 ---
 ## Logout